6 Traditional Vietnamese Cultural Values to Know About

 Central cuisine is known for its hot taste, with all its unique properties reflected in a distinct flavor, spicier and saltier dishes than northern and southern foods, and colors mixed with different styles but inclined to red and dark brown.

-Typically, Hue cuisine has the influence of royal culinary styles, so it is very sophisticated in processing and presentation.
+Typically, Hue cuisine is influenced by royal culinary styles, so it is sophisticated in processing and presentation.
 Each ingredient is processed very differently for various dishes.
 This feature also creates an elegant style of Hue people.

-Southern food has a tendency for sweet and sour taste, influenced by Chinese, Cambodian, and Thai cuisine.
-With their own cooking habits, most chefs often add sugar and coconut milk.
+Southern food tends to be sweet and sour, influenced by Chinese, Cambodian, and Thai cuisines.
+In keeping with their own cooking habits, most chefs often add sugar and coconut milk.

-Southern cuisine also uses different ingredients from brackish and saltwater than the North (fish, shrimp, crabs, sea snails).
-Plenty of rustic dishes have been created and become specialties, such as a rice-field mouse with coconut water, cobra for mung porridge, coconut worm, and grilled snakehead fish.
+Southern cuisine also uses ingredients from brackish and saltwater that are different from those in the North (fish, shrimp, crabs, sea snails).
+Many rustic dishes have become specialties, such as a rice-field mouse with coconut water, cobra for mung porridge, coconut worm, and grilled snakehead fish.

 6. The beauty of dress culture goes with the Vietnamese

-With 50 ethnic groups in Vietnam, the clothes of each group contribute to the diversity and colorfulness of Vietnamese cultural values in costumes.
+With 50 ethnic groups in Vietnam, each group’s clothing contributes to the diversity and colorfulness of Vietnamese cultural values in costumes.

 When you have the opportunity to visit the mountains of northern Vietnam, you will not be able to ignore the colorful brocade shirts and skirts of the local minorities.